BCDevOps/devops-platform-workshops/workshop-material/slides/openshift101/content/04_general_openshift_components_and_tasks/index.md

 ---
 #### Application Availability
-- Pods to not 'migrate', but rather stop and restart
+- Pods do not 'migrate', but rather stop and restart
 - Node evacuations (for maintenance) kill a pod, but do not 'redeploy'
 - High Availability requires more than one pod to be active to service requests
 - OpenShift will distribute multiple pods across different nodes where possible